-When implemented the social model is a powerful tool to achieving emancipation of all disabled people.
+When implemented, the social model is a powerful tool for achieving emancipation of all disabled people.
 Similar to other neurodivergent labels, the negative discourse about autism helps to ensure that the social model of disability is not applied to it, leading the UK education system to be un-inclusive.
-Due to most autistic individuals simultaneously experiencing other neurodivergent labels, implementing the social model for autism will spread the social model for more neurodivergent labels.
-By focusing on stopping the negative discourse of autism, barring the categorisation of the autism label along with proper application of The Autism Act 2009 and The Equality Act 2010.
-The social model can be used to achieve autism emancipation by creating positive societal attitudes towards autism and shifting the imbalanced burden of adapting away from autistic individuals' mental health, helping to prevent the undue loss of autistic lives, and leading to the full emancipation of the autistic population.
+Because most autistic individuals simultaneously experience other neurodivergent labels, implementing the social model for autism will spread the social model for more neurodivergent labels.
+By focusing on stopping the negative discourse of autism, barring the categorisation of the autism label along with proper application of The Autism Act 2009 and The Equality Act 2010, the social model can be used to achieve autism emancipation by creating positive societal attitudes towards autism and shifting the imbalanced burden of adapting away from autistic individuals onto Predominant Neurotype institutions.
+This can prevent damage to autistic individuals' mental health, helping to prevent the undue loss of autistic lives and leading to the full emancipation of the autistic population.

-Acknowledgements.
+Acknowledgements

-I would like to thank Dr Luke Beardon, Dr Mitzi Waltz, Professor Sarah Parsons, Dr Damian Milton, Dr Catriona Stewart and Dr Nick Chown for our separate conversations on autism and the social model of disability.
+The author would like to thank Dr Luke Beardon, Dr Mitzi Waltz, Professor Sarah Parsons, Dr Damian Milton, Dr Catriona Stewart and Dr Nick Chown for their separate conversations on autism and the social model of disability.

-Disclosure statement.
+Disclosure statement